snick-m/auto_mcp/README.md

 Due to this introspection at start behavior - it should be the last node to run.

+## What is it ❔
+Essentially, this package will allow you to give your ROS based robot a big LLM brain with very little work.

+It works by creating an MCP server that you can connect with your LLM/Client of choice providing your **robot a brain, and the LLM a body**.

+Model Context Protocol or MCP for short is a new protocol for LLMs to interact with various tools.
+Anthropic, the company behind Claude developed this protocol which has recently seen support from OpenAI as well.
+Learn more about it from [the official website](https://modelcontextprotocol.io)

+Now, this Auto MCP ROS2 package aims to make the process of creating an MCP for your robot effortless.
+Through introspection, this package can detect all the topics running on a ROS system and provide necessary tools.
+All you have to do is run its node after everything else, and add the configuration to your preferred client.

+## Why is it ❕
+As LLMs get more and more powerful, I figured many more robotics developers will want to build connections between their robots and LLMs.
+As I had been working on such a concept to run on the Mars rover prototype at TMR, I saw MCP become popular and realized this is perfect for this use case.

+But as a firm believer in quality of life improvements, I wanted to make this super easy to use and thus - Auto MCP.

 ## Setup 🔧
 The dependencies in the `package.xml` contain rosdep dependencies.
 However, the MCP SDK for Python is not yet in the rosdep repo.
 I have a [pull request](https://github.com/ros/rosdistro/pull/45588) open for that.